Gluten-Free Banana Chocolate Chip Muffins

 📖 Variations

-- Gluten Free Oatmeal Chocolate Chip Muffins: Replace the flour with 1 cup oat flour and 1/2 cup rolled oats!
+Gluten-Free Oatmeal: I replace the GF flour with 1 cup of oat flour and 1/2 cup of rolled oats.
+This variation is my favorite!

 ❓Recipe FAQs